mick26/nG-Node-Express--FileUpload/README.md

 ##Left to Discover
 This is just a basic file upload.
 I have come across 'imagemagick' and 'easyimage' (which uses imagemagick) image processing packages but have not got them working as yet.
 I would like to discover the definitive and most secure way of performing file uploads using Node and Angular.
-In cases where the public are to upload images.

 Some or all of the following  functionality may be useful:
-* client side validation - filter by MIMI type (e.g. only accept JPEG, PNG format) & ensure integrity
+* client side validation - filter by MIME type & ensure integrity [FileAPI possibly](https://github.com/mailru/FileAPI)
 * client side image processing possibly where the image size is altered and cropped before it is saved to the server.
-With mobile devices it may be best to do the image process server side?
+[FileAPI possibly]
-* The server would also need to validate the image/source
+* The server would also need to validate the image/source [Easyimage or Imagemagick or other method possibly]

-I would like to get a clear example of this.
+I would like to get a clear example of best practice for this.
 I would also like to investigate connect-busman in more depth to check out the full functionality available from it.
-I would like to have a progress bar for large image uploads etc.

 I have also got working with NodeJS (using almost the same server.js) an extremely good file upload package by [Daniel Farid](https://github.com/danialfarid/angular-file-upload).
 A working example of this shall also be available on my GitHub.

+Daniel makes use of [FileAPI](https://github.com/mailru/FileAPI) for the image/file processing client side and has created what seems an excellent package.

 ## Motivation